heldergg/webpymail/INSTALL.md

 $ python3 manage.py runserver
 ```

-  * Finally you can access the webmail app, just go to: http://127.0.0.1:8000/ .
+  * You can access the webmail app, just go to: http://127.0.0.1:8000/ .
 Login with a valid user on the IMAP server.

 # Configuration